getzola/zola/docs/content/documentation/content/linking.md

 It is possible to have Gutenberg automatically insert anchor links next to the header, as you can see on the site you are currently reading if you hover a title.

-This option is set at the section level, look up the `insert_anchor_links` variable on the [Section front-matter page](./documentation/content/section.md#front-matter).
+This option is set at the section level: the `insert_anchor_links` variable on the [Section front-matter page](./documentation/content/section.md#front-matter).

 The default template is very basic and will need CSS tweaks in your project to look decent.